 Emphysema is one of many long-term medical conditions that qualify for VAT Exemption.
 As a result, you will pay no VAT when you purchase a personal alarm, something that we believe is a good idea if you suffer from COPD.

 Having an alarm means that you can find help fast if you’re struggling with your breathing at home.
-Simply push a button around your wrist or neck and our Care Team will respond and organise help quickly.
+Simply push a button around your wrist or neck and our Response Team will respond and organise help quickly.
 Most importantly, our service is available 24/7, so you can always find help.

 For more information send an email at email@example.com or speak to one of our friendly advisers on 0800 999 0400.
 Alternatively, complete our contact us form and we will get back to you as soon as possible.